 Race boat builder Jon Staudacher suggested this design for my 12-year-old son Paul several years ago.
 It is an 8′-long hydroplane, powered by a 5 to 15 HP outboard motor and can accommodate a driver up to 150 pounds.
 Paul and his friend built the boat in three or four days.
 Continue reading →

-The technical staff of Gougeon Brothers, Inc. has recently received inquiries about proper disposal of left over resin and hardener.
+The technical staff of Gougeon Brothers, Inc. has recently received inquiries about the proper disposal of leftover resin and hardeners.
 The increase in customer concern results from more stringent environmental regulations and heightened awareness of the need to protect the environment.
-We are happy to receive these inquiries because it lets us know that epoxy users are taking responsibility for proper disposal of these products.
+We are happy to receive these inquiries because it lets us know that epoxy users are taking responsibility for the proper disposal of these products.
 We hope this article gives you a better understanding of basic proper disposal procedures.
 Continue reading →

 This is a formula for homemade resin-removing hand soap that we have used around our shops for the last few years.
 You can make it in the kitchen blender from common household supplies.
 The beauty of this stuff is that it’s easy on you, easy to make and easy to clean up.
 This is a recipe sure to please the whole family.
 Percentages are provided so you can easily customize batch sizes for a small job or a big work crew.
 Continue reading →